PAY RANGE: N26

 This is contract management and program planning work directing the negotiation and processing of contracts for finalization and developing program plans and strategies.
-The employee in this class develops scope and methodologies for new program initiatives and directs all facets of contract administration operations for the Prisons Department.
-The employee in this class may also participate in program implementation activities and have administrative/operational responsibility of a program as necessary.
-Directing the monitoring, evaluation and audit of purchased contract services to assure compliance, serving as the departmentís primary interpreter of contract issues, and establishing and maintaining effective working relationships with social service provider agencies and City contract authorization departments and agencies to effectuate contract agreements are of major significance to the work.
+The employee in this class in the Prisons Assignment develops scope and methodologies for new program initiatives and directs all facets of contract administration operations for the Prisons Department.
+The employee in the Department of Planning and Development’s Division of Housing and Community Development directs all contract management activities for federally funded housing and community development programs.
+The employees in this class may also participate in program implementation activities and have administrative/operational responsibility of a program as necessary.
+Directing the monitoring, evaluation and audit of purchased contract services to assure compliance, serving as the department’s primary interpreter of contract issues, and establishing and maintaining effective working relationships with social service provider agencies or housing agencies and City contract authorization departments and other agencies to effectuate contract agreements are of major significance to the work.
 Work is performed under the direction of a Commissioner, Deputy Commissioner, or designee.

 Directs, through subordinate supervisors, the review of service provider's prior audit reports, work papers and management letters; studies exceptions to proper accounting operating standards noted in reports; determines compliance with contracted agreements and agency directives.